convcommoji/.github/profile/README.md

 -   begin: 🎉
 -   breaking change: 💥
 -   wip: 🚧 - in specification it should be special case same as breaking change, warning to not interact with this branch/commit

-If you are looking for more detailed description of changes made with commits you should check out [gitmoji](https://gitmoji.dev)